curl/curl/docs/DEPRECATE.md

 Starting in 7.82.0, building curl to use NSS configure requires the additional flag `--with-nss-deprecated` in an attempt to highlight these plans.

+## gskit

+We remove support for building curl with the gskit TLS library in August 2023.

+- This is a niche TLS library, only running on some IBM systems
+- no regular curl contributors use this backend
+- no CI builds use or verify this backend
+- gskit, or the curl adaption for it, lacks many modern TLS features making it an inferior solution
+- build breakages in this code take weeks or more to get detected
+- fixing gskit code is mostly done "flying blind"

 ## past removals

  - Pipelining